vmware-tanzu/secrets-manager/docs/_pages/0110-configuration.md

 Defaults to `"/opt/vsecm-sentinel/tombstone/init"`.

-This path is usually used to store a “*tombstone*” file or data indicating that the initialization command has been executed or is no longer valid.
+This path is usually used to store a "*tombstone*" file or data indicating that the initialization command has been executed or is no longer valid.

 ### VSECM_SENTINEL_INIT_COMMAND_RUNNER_WAIT_TIMEOUT